 In this appendix, we provide a summary of the basic terminology and results for causal graphical models.
 In Appendix A.1 we provide the terminology for directed (mixed) graphs.
 In Appendix A.2 we give an introduction and an intuitive derivation of Markov properties for SCMs with cycles.
-In Appendix A.3 we give a summary of useful conditions for detecting various causal relationships for simple SCMs.
-In Appendix A.4 we provide a definition of modular SCMs and show how they relate to SCMs.
-In Appendix A.5 we provide an overview of the causal graphical models related to SCMs.
+In Appendix A.3 we provide a definition of modular SCMs and show how they relate to SCMs.
+In Appendix A.4 we provide an overview of the causal graphical models related to SCMs.
 The proofs of the theoretical results in this appendix are given in Appendix E.

 A.1.
-Directed (mixed) graphs In this subsection we introduce the terminology for directed (mixed) graphs, where we do allow for cycles [34, 60, 51, 18].
+Directed (mixed) graphs.
+In this subsection, we introduce the terminology for directed (mixed) graphs, where we do allow for cycles [8, 15, 20, 23].